DIY Finishing - Finishing Techniques

 2. Problems of the substrate on which it was applied: wood, MDF, veneer

-3. How the application was made
+3. How it was applied

 4. Environmental conditions